quddle/django-2.x-complete-beginner/readme.md

 ## Description

 This course is a complete and practical course which will provide you with sound understanding of **Django Framework**.
 Django is one of the most popular framework for web development.
-It provides **solid stability, security & performance** right out of the box and is being used in production by big enterprises such as **Instagram, Pinterest, Disqus, etc**.
+It provides **solid stability, security & performance** right out of the box and is being used in production by big enterprises such as **Instagram, Pinterest, Disqus, Mozilla, etc**.

 Django is a complete framework with easy configuration for your models, templates and views, it also ships with a built-in **user authentication system**.
 The Django **ORM** provides an easy and robust access mechanism for querying your relational databases such as MySQL, PostgreSQL, Oracle, etc. One of the main features of Django is the built-in **admin dashboard**, it helps save a lot of time for development and easy access to various features.